-The McKnight Center for the Performing Arts will be a world-class epicenter for the arts, attracting celebrated national and international programs featuring notable productions and artists.
-The New York Philharmonic will open the McKnight's 2019-2020 season.
+The McKnight Center for the Performing Arts (https://mcknightcenter.org/Online/default.asp? doWork::WScontent::loadArticle=Load&BOparam::WScontent::loadArticle::article_id=C22E-484B-84A0-6454E9B59213) is a world-class epicenter for the arts, attracting celebrated national and international programs featuring notable productions and artists.
+The New York Philharmonic opened the McKnight's 2019-2020 season.
 The center will allow the university and the center's supporters to express - and be recognized for - their passion for the arts on a global stage.
-The 93,000-square-foot facility will open in 2019 along the southwest corner of University Avenue and Hester Street, boasting 1100 seats in the Performance Hall and 250 in the Recital Hall.
-The 1,000-seat outdoor plaza will feature a massive, high-definition screen that can show events taking place inside the Performing Arts Center or telecast from around the world.
+The 93,000-square-foot facility opened in 2019 along the southwest corner of University Avenue and Hester Street, boasting 1100 seats in the Performance Hall and 250 in the Recital Hall.
+The 1,000-seat outdoor plaza features a massive, high-definition screen that can show events taking place inside the Performing Arts Center or telecasts from around the world.